AetiasHax/ds-decomp/docs/relocs.md

 - `thumb_call_arm`: Thumb call to ARM.
 - `arm_branch`: ARM branch to ARM.
 - `load`: 32-bit absolute pointer.
+- `overlay_id`: Overlay ID.
+    - Special case of `load` that resolves to an overlay ID.
+    - The relocation must also have `module:none`.

 ### Destination module
 - `none`: No destination symbol found due to poor analysis by `dsd init`.
 Many `dsd` subcommands will fail.